 How to Fix the Memory Management Error in Windows 10

-“Memory_Management” is one of the most unhelpful phrases that Microsoft suggests you search for if you run into a BSOD (Blue Screen of Death) error while running Windows 10.
+“Memory_Management” is one of the most unhelpful phrases that Microsoft suggests you search for when you run into a BSOD (Blue Screen of Death) error while running Windows 10.
 So, how do you fix the memory management issue?

 The first step in fixing any computer problem is isolating the issue’s source, so you know what to fix.
 With Windows’ ominous errors, it may be challenging to know where to begin.
 Basic troubleshooting is essential to finding your memory management error.
 Let’s look at what you can do to get this fixed.

-Step 1: Run Windows 10 in Safe Mode to Resolve the Memory Management Error
+1. Run Windows 10 in Safe Mode to Resolve the Memory Management Error

 - Tap the Boot tab in the upper section of the screen.